Patryk Klimala: Celtic

 On 14 January 2020, Klimala signed a four-and-a-half-year deal with Celtic.
-The transfer fee was reported as four million euros.
-He scored the first goal of his Celtic career on July 16, 2020, in a pre-season friendly 1–1 draw against Nice in Lyon, France.
+The transfer fee was reported for £3.5 million.
+He scored the first goal of his Celtic career on 16 July 2020, in a pre-season friendly 1–1 draw against Nice in Lyon, France.
 He scored his first competitive goal for Celtic in a 5–1 win over Hamilton Academical on 2 August 2020.

 New York Red Bulls

 On 22 April 2021, Klimala signed a four-year contract with MLS side New York Red Bulls as a young designated player.
 On 23 June 2021, Klimala scored his first goal for New York in a 3-2 loss to New England Revolution.
 Klimala ended his first season with New York appearing in 30 matches and leading the team in scoring with 8 goals and 7 assists.

 On 26 February 2022, Klimala scored New York's first goal of the season in a 3-1 victory over San Jose Earthquakes in the opening match of the season.
 On 5 March 2022, Klimala assisted on three Lewis Morgan first half goals to help New York to a 4-1 victory over Toronto FC.
 On 30 April 2022, Klimala scored two second half goals to help New York to a 2-1 victory over Chicago Fire SC.
 On 18 May 2022 Klimala scored in injury time to help New York a to 3-3 draw with Chicago Fire SC.
-On May 25, 2022, Klimale scored a goal and assisted another in a 3-1 victory for New York over Charlotte FC as his team advanced to the quarterfinals of the 2022 U.S. Open Cup.
+On 25 May 2022 Klimale scored a goal and assisted another in a 3-1 victory for New York over Charlotte FC as his team advanced to the quarterfinals of the 2022 U.S. Open Cup.

 Hapoel Be'er Sheva

 On 29 January 2023, Klimala moved to Israeli side Hapoel Be'er Sheva on a three-and-a-half-year deal.
+In late October that year, following the breakout of the Gaza war, Klimala left Israel and returned to his native Poland, where he started training at Śląsk Wrocław's facilities.
+On 3 November, he terminated his contact with Hapoel by mutual consent.

+Śląsk Wrocław

+On 5 November 2023, Klimala was unveiled as Śląsk's new player at half-time of a 2–1 home win against ŁKS Łódź, after signing a contract until June 2027.
+Due to FIFA transfer regulations, he was unable to feature in an official fixture for Śląsk until the start of 2024.

+After a goalless 2023–24 campaign, Klimala was not included in the first team roster for the following season.

+Loan to Sydney FC

+On 9 September 2024, Klimala was sent on a season-long loan to A-League club Sydney FC with an option to buy.
+On 19 October 2024, Klimala scored the winner for Sydney FC in a 2–1 Sydney Derby win over Western Sydney Wanderers on round 1 of the 2024–25 A-League Men at Commbank Stadium in front of 27,496 fans.